ISO 13849: Performance levels

 A Performance Level is a band of failure rates, represented as a, b, c, d, e.
-These failure rates are quantified as the Probabability of Dangerous Failure per hour, PFHd.
+These failure rates are quantified as the Probability of Dangerous Failure per hour, PFHd.
 The numeric values for PFHd are given in Annex K. The PL range for each band has a 5% tolerance.
 The PFHd covered by ISO 13849-1 range from the highest failure rate in PLa < 1 × 10−4 to the lowest failure rate in PLe at ≥ 1 × 10−8.

-The Performance Level of a safety function is determined by the architectural characteristics of the controller (classified according to designated architectural categories, Category B, 1, 2, 3, 4), the MTTFD of the components in the functional channel(s) of the system, the average diagnostic coverage (DCavg implemented in the system, and the application of measures against Common Cause Failures (CCF).
+The Performance Level of a safety function is determined by the architectural characteristics of the controller (classified according to designated architectural categories, Category B, 1, 2, 3, 4), the MTTFD of the components in the functional channel(s) of the system, the average diagnostic coverage (DCavg) implemented in the system, and the application of measures against Common Cause Failures (CCF).
 Category B, 1 and 2 architectures are single channel, and therefore offer no fault tolerance.